oauthstuff/draft-oauth-par/main.md

 JWT Secured Authorization Request (JAR) [@!I-D.ietf-oauth-jwsreq] provides solutions for the security challenges by allowing OAuth clients to wrap authorization request parameters in a request object, which is a signed and optionally encrypted JSON Web Token (JWT) [@RFC7519].
 In order to cope with the size restrictions, JAR introduces the `request_uri` parameter that allows clients to send a reference to a request object instead of the request object itself.

-This document complements JAR by providing an interoperable way to push the payload of an authorization request directly to the authorization server in exchange for a `request_uri`.
+This document complements JAR by providing an interoperable way to push the payload of an authorization request directly to the authorization server in exchange for a `request_uri` value usable at the authorization server in a subsequent authorization request.

-It also allows for clients to push the form encoded authorization request parameters to the authorization server in order to exchange them for a request URI that the client can use in a subsequent authorization request.

 For example, a client typically initiates an authorization request by directing the user-agent to make an HTTP request like the following (extra line breaks and indentation for display purposes only):